briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

             electronic bingo aid is used.

         2. _(B)_ The Attorney General may adopt rules in accordance with Ohio R.C.
-Chapter 119 that govern the use of electronic bingo aids.
+[Chapter 119][ORC Chapter 119] that govern the use of electronic bingo aids.
 The rules may include a requirement that an electronic bingo aid be capable of being audited by the Attorney General to verify the number of bingo cards or sheets played during each bingo session.

     12. _(12)_ Permit any person the charitable organization knows, or should have known, to be under eighteen years of age to play bingo described in